kelzms8/SC-900-Microsoft-Security-Compliance-and-Identity-Fundamentals/Instructions/Lab-Scenario-Preview/Module09.md

 After completing this lab, you will be able to:

-- Explore the Microsoft 365 Defender landing page.
+- Explore the Microsoft 365 Defender landing page
-- Explore on Microsoft Secure Score.
+- Explore on Microsoft Secure Score

 ## Architecture Diagram